starcolon/spark-ml-kaggle/README.md

-# Spark Playground
+# Spark ML Kaggle

-A quick repo for excercising my Spark 2.x programming without additional frameworks.
+A quick Kaggle ML playground with Spark.
+The repo is UNDER CONSTRUCTION.

 ---